 Etiology of fibromyalgia is multifactorial and includes both environmental and genetic factors.
-The causes of fibromyalgia have not yet been fully clarified.
 Fibromyalgia pain can now be classified as a neurosensory disorder (with the identification of central sensitization and abnormal central nociceptive processing in affected patients).

-Engel's biopsychosocial model of chronic illness (ie, health status and outcomes in chronic illness are influenced by the interaction of biologic, psychological, and sociologic factors) provides a useful way to conceptualize fibromyalgia [4].
-The model is pictured in the image below.
+Engel's biopsychosocial model of chronic illness provides a useful way to conceptualize fibromyalgia [4].
+The model is pictured in the image below: